github/docs/content/code-security/repository-security-advisories/about-coordinated-disclosure-of-security-vulnerabilities.md

 ### Best practices for vulnerability reporters

 It's good practice to report vulnerabilities privately to maintainers.
-When possible, as a vulnerability reporter, we recommend you avoid:
+When possible, as a vulnerability reporter, we recommend you:

-- Disclosing the vulnerability publicly without giving maintainers a chance to remediate.
+- Keep the vulnerability private until the maintainers have a chance to remediate.
-- Bypassing the maintainers.
+- Involve the maintainers.
-- Disclosing the vulnerability before a fixed version of the code is available.
+- Maintain the secrecy of the vulnerability until a fixed version of the code is available.
-- Expecting to be compensated for reporting an issue, where no public bounty program exists.
+- Contribute for the benefit of the community rather than expecting compensation where no public bounty program exists.

 It's acceptable for vulnerability reporters to disclose a vulnerability publicly after a period of time, if they have tried to contact the maintainers and not received a response, or contacted them and been asked to wait too long to disclose it.